 The Governor shall report by May 1, 2000, the estimated number of citizens who have experienced a reduction in or elimination of health or long-term care services as a result of funds being reallocated in accordance with Section 3.1 of this act.
-The Governor shall submit the report to: the Joint Legislative Health Care Oversight Commission, the North Carolina Study Commission on Aging, the Legislative Study Commission on Mental Health, Developmental Disabilities, and Substance Abuse Services, and the chairs of the Senate Appropriations Committee on Health and Human Services and the House Appropriations Subcommittee on Health and Human Services.
+The Governor shall submit the report to: the Joint Legislative Health Care Oversight Commission, the North Carolina Study Commission on Aging, the Legislative Study Commission on Mental Health, Developmental Disabilities, and Substance Abuse Services, and the chairs of the Senate Appropriations Committee on Health and Human Services.